Xanthorrhoea

+Xanthorrhoea (/zænθəʊˈriːə/) is a genus of about 30 species of succulent flowering plants in the family Asphodelaceae.
+They are endemic to Australia.
+Common names for the plants include grasstree, grass gum-tree (for resin-yielding species), kangaroo tail, balga (Western Australia), yakka (South Australia), yamina (Tasmania, from the palawa kani language), and black boy (or "blackboy").
+The most common species is Xanthorrhoea australis, and some of these names are applied specifically to this species.

 Description

-All are perennials and have a secondary thickening meristem in the stem.
+All species in the genus are perennials and have a secondary thickening meristem in the stem.
 Many, but not all, species develop an above ground stem.
 The stem may take up to twenty years to emerge.
 Plants begin as a crown of rigid grass-like leaves, the caudex slowly growing beneath.
-The main stem or branches continue to develop beneath the crown, This is rough-surfaced, built from accumulated leaf-bases around the secondarily thickened trunk.
+The main stem or branches continue to develop beneath the crown.
+This is rough-surfaced, built from accumulated leaf-bases around the secondarily thickened trunk.
 The trunk is sometimes unbranched, some species will branch if the growing point is damaged, and others naturally grow numerous branches.

-Flowers are borne on a long spike above a bare section called a scape; the total length can be over three four metres long in some species.
-Flowering occurs in a distinct flowering period, which varies for each species, and often stimulated by bushfire.
-Fires will burn the leaves and blacken the trunk, but the tree survives as the dead leaves around the stem serve as insulation against the heat of a wildfire.
+Flowers are borne on a long spike above a bare section called a scape; the total length can be over three to four metres long in some species.
+Flowering occurs in a distinct period, which varies for each species, and often stimulated by bushfire.
+Fires will burn the leaves and blacken the trunk, but the plant survives as the dead leaves around the stem serve as insulation against the heat of a wildfire.